logo

 Avoid using bedding if it is also offered as a feed source.
 For example, if you feed roughage of straw or hay, also using this as a bedding may mean that the calves are more inclined to nibble at the bedding, which increases risk of disease.

 Clean water should be available to all calves.
 Even young calves will often have a drink.
-Without access to water, meal intake decreases and rumen development and weight gain slow.
+Without access to water, meal intake decreases and rumen development and weight gain slow down.
 Clean water troughs regularly.

 Enrichment